 is when it all changed and we were introduced to the first therapy proven to be

 effective in altering the natural history of relapsing-remitting MS (RRMS).

-treat MS existed.
-The only "treatment" of MS were steroids that possessed
+MS existed.
+The only "treatment" available for MS were steroids that possessed

 anti-inflammatory properties.
 The purpose then was for the steroids to attempt to